Inside the Wild Search for Corrections Officer Vicky White After She Ended Up on the Run With an Inmate - E! Online

 Whatever the circumstances were, he added, "This is not the Vicky White we know by any stretch of the imagination.
 Everybody thought she was going to retire.
 Nobody saw this coming."

-A week later, Casey, 38, was back behind bars—"He will stay in handcuffs and shackles while he is in that cell...He is not getting out of this jail again," Singleton said on TODAY May 10—and Vicky was dead.
+A week later, Casey, now 40, was back behind bars—"He will stay in handcuffs and shackles while he is in that cell...He is not getting out of this jail again," Singleton said on TODAY May 10, 2022—and Vicky was dead of a self-inflicted gunshot wound.
 She was 56.

-But many questions remain about what happened—and why—during the 11 days the pair were on the run.
-The investigation is ongoing into the nature of Vicky's relationship with Casey and what, ultimately, sent her down this road—and this is the picture taking shape, according to information compiled during the manhunt and since its disturbing conclusion:
+But many questions remained about what happened—and why—during the 11 days the pair were on the run.

+The investigation into the nature of Vicky's relationship with Casey continued, with detectives ultimately concluding that she masterminded his escape because she had fallen for the inmate.

+"In total, there were approximately 1,100 phone calls between the two of them that we've discovered," Lauderdale County Sheriff's Sgt.
+Matt Burbank said on 20/20's Oct.
+6 episode.
+Moreover, he explained, "Vicky was the supervisor of the jail.
+Vicky, she managed manpower.
+She was able to pull guards away.
+And she had the authority to make that happen."

 Who Was Vicky White?